rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 [Rust GPU released v0.1 in October][rustgpu-v0.1],
 and has already garnered over 2000 stars on Github.
 Currently, compiling and running very simple shaders works, and a significant portion of the core library also compiles.
-However, many things aren't implemented yet: for example, while-loops and if-statements work, but for-loops, iterators, and match/switch aren't supported yet!
+While things like if-statements and while-loops are working, many things aren't implemented yet.
+For example, for-loops, iterators and match/switch aren't supported yet.
 That means that while being technically usable, Rust GPU is far from being production-ready.